elastic/apm-agent-java/CONTRIBUTING.md

 Prior to pushing images, you must login to the Elastic Docker repo using the correct credentials using the [`docker login`](https://docs.docker.com/engine/reference/commandline/login/) command.

-To push an image, run the [`scripts/docker-release/push_docker.sh`](scripts/docker-release/push_docker.sh) script with the release version.
+To push an image, run `docker push docker.elastic.co/observability/apm-agent-java:<VERSION>`.
 An image will be pushed.